icosalogic/inverter_design_tool/README.md

 2. By downloading the files from github to your local machine.
 This option is especially appealing if you need to work offline.

 Just click the designer/index.html file to run the app.

+A version of this app is available online at [beta.icosalogic.com/inv_design/](http://beta.icosalogic.com/inv_design/).

 # Configurations